toggledbits/DeusExMachina/README.md

 Selecting the lights to be controlled is a simple matter of clicking the check boxes.
 Lights on dimmers cannot be set to values less than 100% in the current version of the plugin.
 Because the operating cycle of the plug-in is random, any controlled light may be turned on and off several times during the cycling period (between sunset and Lights Out time).

+As of version 2.4, all devices are listed that implement the SwitchPower1 and Dimming1 services.
+This leads to some oddities, like some motion sensors and thermostats being listed.
+It may not be entirely obvious (or standard) what a thermostat, for example, might do when you try to turn it off and on like a light, so be careful selecting these devices.

 #### Control by Scene ####

 As of version 2.0 and on UI7, DeusExMachina can be enabled or disabled like a light switch in scenes, through the regular graphical interface (no Lua required).